What do scamwatcher.org do?

 If you click any of the links on their list of fraudulent companies to get help, you are immediately sent to: https://mychargeback.com/stop-scam-brokers/?a_aid=127648 which is obviously their affiliate link to the MyChargeBack mob.

-These tactics are identical to those used by the scammers and indicate that they are in search of desperate people.
+The tactics being used here are identical to those used by the scammers and indicate that they are in search of desperate people.
 Do not engage any recovery company.
 Speak to your bank, and then your solicitor, there is no such thing as a recovery company that can help you more than your bank can.

 So this is interesting, in the video at the bottom they are linking us through to trader defender, but since then the site now promotes MyChargeBack.com, so they must have switched affiliates.
 This may indicate that they are all the same people.